samiaab1990/getNYCholidays/README.md

 <!-- badges: end -->

-Retrieves a vector of New York City holidays dates as listed on the NYC Office of Payroll Administration's List of Holidays PDF in R.
+Retrieves a data frame of official NYC holidays.
+Developed to get list of dates to exclude from reporting pipeline run times.

 ## Installation